Launch offer, 50% off your first season for new leagues. See pricing →

 2. Reset your capacity math

-Take your previous fall season player count and multiply by 1.4.
-That is your new capacity target for the World Cup season.
-If you were 150 last fall, plan for 210.
-Field this against your fields, coaches, and roster sizes before June 11, not after, because the people you need for the surge (extra coaches, extra fields, extra board volunteers) get harder to recruit once everyone else realizes the same thing is happening.
+Plan for meaningfully more registrations than last fall, then stress test that number against your fields, your coach pool, and your roster sizes before June 11, not after.
+The people you need for the surge (extra coaches, extra fields, extra board volunteers) get harder to recruit once everyone else realizes the same thing is happening.

 3. Build a real waitlist with automation

 When you hit capacity, do not just turn registration off.
 Switch the form into a waitlist mode that captures the family's name, email, and child's age group.
 When a spot opens up, the system emails them automatically.
-This is the single most important upgrade you can make if you only do one thing: a waitlisted family is a 70% likely renewal next season, even if they never play this season.
-Without a system, the same family forgets your name in six weeks.
+A waitlisted family with a name, an email, and an age group on file is one you can convert next season.
+Without a system, the same family forgets your league's name in six weeks.

 4. Recruit a second coach for every team, now